NoesisGUI

 Unity3DTutorialImg3_.png

 Microsoft Blend for Visual Studio (formerly Microsoft Expression Blend) is an interactive WYSIWYG front-end for designing XAML-based interfaces.
-In this section we will explain how you can use it so changes performed in Blend appear immediately in Unity Editor, even in Play mode.
+In this section, we will explain how you can use it so changes performed in Blend appear immediately in the Unity Editor, even in Play mode.
 This workflow allows quick iterations while designing user interfaces.

 Note

-For getting started with Blend we recommend reading our Blend Native Tutorial
+For getting started with Blend, we recommend reading our Blend Native Tutorial.

 Note